 How Do You Prove Emotional Distress After a Car Accident?

 How do you prove emotional distress after a car accident?
 Like any type of injury, proving emotional distress requires evidence.
 Evidence is easier to come by when it comes to proving a physical injury than a mental injury.
-When you understand what you need to show to an insurance adjuster, judge, or jury, it is easier to understand the ways you can build a case for your mental anguish.
+When you understand what you need to show to an insurance adjuster, judge, or jury, it is easier to understand the ways your personal injury attorney can build a case for your mental anguish.

 What is an emotional distress claim?